Banner

 Don’t Tell Me The Cybersecurity Moon Is Shining… (Cybersecurity Show and Tell)

-Luca Viganò, Department of Informatics, King's College London, United Kingdom
+Luca Viganò, King's College London, United Kingdom

 Cyber Security When IT Meets OT